- Application time at 70°F

 When applying Vinyl Ester Polymer Concrete No. 410, appropriate corrosion resistant reinforcement must be incorporated.
 All monolithic applications must be affixed to the substrate by "T" type anchors.
 Consult Sauereisen for recommendations.

 Foundation Construction - The foundation base should be constructed with appropriate materials to support load of the engineered design.
-No. 410 must not be applied over standing water or loose soil.
+410 must not be applied over standing water or loose soil.

 Concrete -Refer to SSPC-SP13/NACE 6"Surface Preparation of concrete" for detailed guidelines.